-Certain operating expenses decreased during 2018, including repairs and maintenance and contract labor.
+The 2018 operating expense decreases were attributable primarily to repairs and maintenance and contract labor.
 Repairs and maintenance totaled \$56,671 in 2018 and represented a reduction of 69.1%, or \$126,740, from the prior year total.
 In 2017, repairs and maintenance were higher than normal due to the replacement of rubberized roofs on six of our buildings.
 We incurred no contract labor costs in 2018; accordingly, that category of operating expenses was reduced by \$19,634.